 Being a hustler.
 What does that mean exactly?
+For some, it’s something negative.
 To me, it’s about giving 110%.
 It’s taking action and going after the study program you want.
 It’s turning problems into opportunities.
 It’s doing the work, study hard, and manufacturing your own luck.
 It’s all about action orientation.

 Whether it’s earning that degree, landing a big client, writing your first novel, getting that promotion, landing a sponsorship, hitting website traffic goals, or running a marathon; we have some big hairy audacious goals.